-When receiving a qualified emergency call, the

-radio will beep.
-The display will flash the word "EMERGENCY" along with the P25 ID of the radio sending the signal, for the duration of the reception, as well as during any hold time.
+When receiving a qualified emergency call, the radio will beep.
+The the display will flash the word "EMERGENCY" and the P25 ID of the radio sending the signal for the duration of the reception, and during any hold time.
 The RXD icon will also be lit.